 Also under the DOL, the Occupational Health and Safety Administration (OSHA) is charged with setting standards, developing curriculum, and training workers to protect themselves in the workplace.
-Many EWDJT courses provide certifications based on OSHA standards and training materials delivered by authorized trainers.
-OSHA 1910.120 Hazardous Waste Operations and Emergency Response (HAZWOPER) is a mandatory certification required by EWDJT grantees, but most grantees add a variety of other OSHA certification courses depending on local workforce needs.
+Many JT courses provide certifications based on OSHA standards and training materials delivered by authorized trainers.
+OSHA 1910.120 Hazardous Waste Operations and Emergency Response (HAZWOPER) is a mandatory certification required by JT grantees, but most grantees add a variety of other OSHA certification courses depending on local workforce needs.
 See the OSHA Training website for courses, materials, and resources.

-Communities interested in developing an EWDJT program should not overlook the federal government’s portal for all types of technical assistance regarding the grant application process.
+Communities interested in developing an JT program should not overlook the federal government’s portal for all types of technical assistance regarding the grant application process.
 Grants.gov is designed to be a one-stop repository for all information about federal grant opportunities and proposal submission.
 Topics that can be found at grants.gov include tutorials and information on the following topics.

 - Grants 101—All about applying for federal grants and cooperative agreements